What if you had someone in your life that really got you?

 Now, however, we chat nearly every day either by text message or on the phone.
 We ask questions about something that is stumping us and walk each other through it.
 We check on our families, pray for each other, and celebrate even our smallest of accomplishments.

-But if you’ve never had an accountability partner before, here is a meeting structure for you to follow:
+But if you’ve never had an accountability partner before, here is a meeting schedule for you to follow:

 - Meet every week or every other week.